 A couple of days ago, I found myself in a rare moment.
 I was alone at home, it was pouring cats and dogs outside, and I had my favourite book in hand.
 The first thought that came to my mind?
 A cup of steaming hot coffee and some crispy Palak Pakora on the side would seal the deal right there!

 Monsoon, or the rainy season in India, is always greeted with open arms alongside copious amounts of chai and pakoras.
 For me though, tea has never been the caffeine of choice.
 I’m a java girl all through – so much so, that I’ve even converted the once tea-loving Hubby Dear who now swears that his morning can’t begin without a sip of coffee!
-But Palak Pakoda?
+But Palak Pakora?
+Count me in, baby!

 Since the past few years, we have an unwritten but understood rule in the kitchen – no deep fried foods except for very, very special occasions.
 Like Samosas and Puris on Diwali.
 Or Gobi Manchurian on Hubby Dear’s birthday week.
-And pakodas, when I just can’t stop thinking about them!
-We love pakodas of any kind, but are definitely much more partial to the ones with spinach and onions.
-These babies are best enjoyed piping hot dunked into some spicy chutney or just good ol’ tomato ketchup.
+And pakoras, when I just can’t stop thinking about them!
+We love pakoras of any kind, but are definitely much more partial to the ones with spinach and onions.
+These babies are best enjoyed piping hot dunked into some Green Chutney or just good ol’ tomato ketchup.

 - 2 cups finely chopped fresh spinach

 - 1/2 tsp fennel seeds

 - 1/4 tsp cumin powder

 - 1 cup chickpea flour, also known as besan

 - Mix everything except the water and oil in a large bowl until well incorporated.
 Slowly add in water to form a thick, pancake-like batter.